 “What?
 Nix, let’s go…we don’t have a lot of time.”

 The floorboards groaned somewhere in a far, dark corner, and both our heads snapped in the same direction to seek it out.
 A shape, a movement in the murky black caught the edge of my periphery at about the same time.
-The beam of my flashlight bounced, unsteady, toward it as if my subconscious hesitated to reveal whatever was in here with us.
-Which seemed a bit unreasonable—I’d cleared out plenty of rooms and hauled half-conscious victims from smoky, decrepit places just like this.
+The beam of my flashlight bounced, unsteady, toward it as if the light itself hesitated to reveal whatever was in here with us.
+My own fear seemed a bit unreasonable—I’d cleared out plenty of rooms and hauled half-conscious victims from smoky, decrepit places just like this.

 But this feeling…it was ominous.
 A threat, maybe.
 I was getting all kinds of internal warning signals I couldn’t explain.
-Like my body had just moved way beyond the regular flight or fight response and had picked up on something else.
-And I’d never felt anything like it before, not even when we’d had dangerously close calls in the past.
+Like my body had just moved way beyond the regular flight or fight response and had picked up on something more.
+And I’d never felt anything like it before, not even when we’d had dangerously close calls.

 The wavering beam from my flashlight finally landed on a person clad in black from the waist up.
-My heart leapt straight into my throat, the painful rhythm slamming against my temples, blocking out all other sound.
-I only caught a shock of blond hair and the back of their head before they vanished.
+My heart leapt straight into my throat, the painful rhythm slamming against my temples, blocking out everything else.
+I only caught a shock of blond hair and the back of their head before they disappeared.
 Not into the darkness of the attic like a normal person might’ve assumed.